Generate Adobe Sign Text Tags for Microsoft Word

 Includes all of the :signature information, plus email address.

-Alert: If your oranization has enabled either of these preferences, then this block field will also display the user-entered title and company fields:
+Alert: If your organization has enabled either of these preferences, then this block field will also display the user-entered title and company fields:

 • "Require signers to provide their job title when e-signing," and/or